-To foster an academic environment that holds personal integrity and honesty in the highest regard, the undergraduate faculty and students at the Kelley School of Business have established an honor code to which students must be willing to hold themselves accountable for conduct inside and outside of the classroom.
+To foster an academic environment that holds personal integrity and honesty in the highest regard, the undergraduate students at the Kelley School of Business have established an honor code to which students are willing to hold not only themselves but also their peers.
 This code endorses shared values that incorporate honesty, responsibility, and ethical behavior.

-This simple code expresses a commitment to act with integrity in all aspects of academic and extracurricular activites at the Kelley School of Business.
-It encompasses all courses taught within Indiana University's Kelley School of Business and includes all students enrolled in them.
+This student-written code describes violations, reporting requirements, and procedures for addressing academic misconduct.
+It encompasses all courses taught within Indiana University's Kelley

+School of Business and includes all students enrolled in them.
 Students who have been admitted to the Kelley School of Business are expected to continue their commitment to ethical behavior in all of their endeavors, including course work outside of the Kelley School of Business, internships, co-op programs, and overseas study.